 Textbooks: Murphy Library does not currently actively collect textbooks.
 The textbooks in the Curriculum Center have been purposely curated for publication year, age and grade, and subject matter.
 They are used for assignments to teach preservice teachers how to evaluate textbooks, and how textbooks have changed throughout the years.

-Finding textbooks in the Curriculum Center of Murphy Library:
+Finding textbooks in Murphy Library's Curriculum Center:

 The online record will indicate whether the book is a textbook.
 Textbooks are divided into two basic groups: K-5 and then middle/high school textbooks.
 The K-5 textbooks all start with the call number 372 followed by additional numbers (depending on the subject) and the publication year.
 The middle/high school textbooks are arranged according to the Dewey Decimal system.